ering0427/Interactive-Lab-Hub/Lab 5/README.md

 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

 It will be very bad if my cat is accidentally detected as a dog (although not very likely) and the system beeps her away.
 In the case where my dog is detected as a cat, he will eat all of my cat's food.
-To make my system better detect and classify my dog and my cat, I will put the camera near a good light source.
+To make my system better detect and classify my dog and my cat, I will put the camera near a good light source and adjust the detection confidence level.

 ### Part D
 ### Characterize your own Observant system